PaddlePaddle/PARL/README.md

 `Algorithm` describes the mechanism to update parameters in `Model` and often contains at least one model.

 ### Agent
-`Agent`, a data bridge between the environment and the algorithm, is responsible for data I/O with the outside environment and describes data preprocessing before feeding data into the training process.
+`Agent`, a data bridge between the environment and the algorithm, is test for data I/O with the outside environment and describes data preprocessing before feeding data into the training process.

 Note: For more information about base classes, please visit our [tutorial](https://parl.readthedocs.io/en/latest/getting_started.html) and [API documentation](https://parl.readthedocs.io/en/latest/model.html).